CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 Content bounding volumes are not computed automatically by `3DTILES_implicit_tiling` but may be provided by properties with semantics `CONTENT_BOUNDING_BOX`, `CONTENT_BOUNDING_REGION`, `CONTENT_BOUNDING_SPHERE`, `CONTENT_MINIMUM_HEIGHT`, and `CONTENT_MAXIMUM_HEIGHT`.

+If the tile content is assigned a [`group`](../3DTILES_metadata#content-group-properties) — such as with the `3DTILES_metadata` extension — all contents in the implicit tree are assigned to that group.

 #### Subtree Metadata

 Properties assigned to subtrees provide metadata about the subtree as a whole.
 Subtree metadata is encoded in JSON according to the [JSON Format](../../specification/Metadata/README.md#json-format) specification.